Global envelope tests for spatial processes: Simulation study

 \section{Simulation study}

-We studied the performance of the various tests listed in Table \ref{Table:testnames} using the point process models described in Section \ref{sec:ppmodels} and two different functional test statistics, as described in Section \ref{sec:summary_functions}.
-For the rank envelope test, we used the rank counts \eqref{eq:rank counts} to break the ties as an alternative to the randomization method \citep{Dufour2006}.
+We studied the performance of the various tests listed in Table \ref{Table:testnames}.
 First, we studied the power of the tests and the effect of the choice of the interval $I$ on the power under different scenarios (Section \ref{sec:simstudy_I}).
+In this study, the CSR null hypothesis was tested against simulated regular and clustered point patterns (see Section \ref{sec:ppmodels} for description of the models).
+As functional test statistics, we used non-parametric estimators of the $L$-function \citep{Ripley1976, Ripley1977, Besag1977} (with translational edge correction) and the $J$-function \citep{LieshoutBaddeley1996} (with no edge correction), see Appendix \ref{sec:summary_functions} for further details.
+Both functions are often used for detecting the clustering or regularity of point patterns.
-In this study, the CSR null hypothesis was tested against simulated regular and clustered point patterns.
-Second, we considered practical composite hypothesis testing with plug-in parameter estimates.
-In particular, we studied how the parameter estimation step affects the empirical type I error probabilities (Section \ref{sec:simstudy_composite_hypothesis}).
-Note that a solution to correct the size of composite hypothesis tests is discussed in Section \ref{sec:composite} and applied to real data in Section \ref{sec:datastudy}.

-We also conducted a small simulation study of the effect of inhomogeneity in the tested/simulated models on the power of the tests.
-The results of this study are reported in Appendix C.
+Second, we considered practical composite hypothesis testing with plug-in parameter estimates using various point process models (Section \ref{sec:simstudy_composite_hypothesis}).
+In particular, we studied how the parameter estimation step affects the empirical type I error probabilities.
+Note that a solution to correct the significance level of composite hypothesis tests is discussed in Section \ref{sec:composite} and applied to real data in Sections \ref{sec:ex_tree_data} and \ref{sec:ex_fallen_trees}.
+We also conducted a small simulation study on the power of the tests in the presence of inhomogeneity in the tested/simulated models (Section \ref{sec:simstudy_inhomog}).

+For each test in these experiments we used $s=1999$ simulations.
+The rejection rates were calculated for the tests based on the $p$-value (rejection if $p \leq \alpha$), using the unique $p$-value obtained by rank count ordering for the rank envelope test.
+In simulations not shown here, the rank count test based on $s=1999$ simulations yielded virtually the same proportion of rejections as the test based on $s=2499$ simulations (the number which we recommended for testing by the rank envelope test).